overturetool/overturetool.github.io/publications/PlannedPublications.md

 ## In preparation

-* A case report of defining formal semantics of a multi-agent simulation language in VDM-SL (Tomohiro Oda et al.)
 * Updates to the VDM VSCode extension
 * VDM++ UML connection in VSC
 * Paper about MaestroV2